-- 6.6.1 Parts listed in Appendix 5 sections 6A and 6E are classified as OSC. - 6.6.2 The primer pump(s), high pressure pump, fuel flow meters and pressure and temperature sensors are SSC, as mandated by the FIA and specified in the Appendix to the Technical and Sporting Regulations. - 6.6.3 All flexible pipes and hoses and their fittings between the primer pump and the high-pressure pump are SSC, mandated by the FIA.
-The specification and permitted lengths are given in the Appendix to the Technical and Sporting Regulations.
-Rigid pipes and manifolds and their fittings may be used instead of flexible pipes and hoses up to the inlet of the FIA fuel Flow Meter. - 6.6.4 The hydraulic layout of the fuel system must functionally conform to the schematic given in the drawing below.
+- 6.6.1 Parts listed in Appendix 5 sections 6A and 6E are classified as OSC. - 6.6.2 The primer pump(s), high pressure pump, fuel flow meters and pressure and temperature sensors are SSC, as mandated by the FIA and specified in the Appendix to the Technical and Sporting Regulations. - 6.6.3 All flexible pipes and hoses and their fittings between the primer pump(s) and the high-pressure pump are SSC, mandated by the FIA.
+The specification and permitted lengths are is given in the Appendix to the Technical and Sporting Regulations.
+The total length of flexible hose in the system between the primer pump(s) and the Breakaway Valve must not exceed 1000mm.
+The total length of flexible hose in the system between the Breakaway valve and the

+High Pressure Fuel Pump must not exceed 500mm.
+Rigid pipes and manifolds and their fittings may be used instead of flexible pipes and hoses up to the inlet of the FIA fuel Flow Meter.

+6.6.4 The hydraulic layout of the fuel system must functionally conform to the schematic given in the drawing below.
 Additional components (such as collector pressurisation system) are permitted, subject to the approval of the FIA if they are deemed necessary for the proper behaviour of the system.